jim-collier/x9git/README.md

 	While PRs are overkill for small personal projects, it is nevertheless good hygiene, does not add much extra effort, and reinforces good working habits.

 - Pushed history is permanent.
 No rebase, no amend, no force-push, no rewriting.

-- Merges are always `--no-ff`, so the fact that a branch existed stays visible in history.

 - Feature branches are short-lived: branch off, do the work, land it, delete it (local and remote).